todofixme/openapi-showcases/code2spec/springdoc/README.md

-# Example project of springdoc-openapi
+# Generating OpenAPI specs with springdoc-openapi

 This example showcases the usage of [springdoc-openapi](https://springdoc.org/) in a Spring Boot / Kotlin application.

 ## How-to run